How Jason Kidd built a successful career. Explore key moments that defined the journey.

 In 2003, Jason Kidd led the New Jersey Nets to their second consecutive NBA Finals appearance.

-In 2003, Jason Kidd participated at the FIBA Americas Olympic Qualifying Tournament in Puerto Rico, leading the team to a 10–0 record, a gold medal, and a berth at the 2004 Olympics.
+In 2003, Jason Kidd participated in the FIBA Americas Olympic Qualifying Tournament in Puerto Rico, leading the team to a 10-0 record, a gold medal, and a berth at the 2004 Olympics.

-In the 2003 offseason, Jason Kidd decided to stay with the Nets on a 6-year, $99 million deal.
+In the 2003 offseason, Jason Kidd decided to stay with the New Jersey Nets on a 6-year, $99 million deal as an unrestricted free agent.

-In 2007, Jason Kidd participated in the FIBA Americas Championship, helping the team to a 10–0 record, a gold medal, and a berth at the 2008 Olympics in Beijing, China.
+In 2007, Jason Kidd participated in the FIBA Americas Championship, helping the team achieve a 10-0 record, winning a gold medal, and securing a berth at the 2008 Olympics in Beijing, China.

-On January 28, 2008, Jason Kidd revealed that his agent had been in discussions with the Nets' front office regarding a potential trade.
+On January 28, 2008, Jason Kidd revealed that his agent had been in talks with the Nets' front office regarding a potential trade.

-On February 13, 2008, the Dallas Mavericks and New Jersey Nets reached an agreement on a trade involving Jason Kidd; however, the initial trade fell through due to contract stipulations.
+On February 13, 2008, the Dallas Mavericks and New Jersey Nets initially agreed on a trade involving Jason Kidd and Malik Allen, but the trade fell through due to contract issues.

 On February 19, 2008, Jason Kidd was traded back to the Dallas Mavericks, the team that originally drafted him.

-In 2007, Jason Kidd participated in the FIBA Americas Championship, helping the team to a 10–0 record, a gold medal, and a berth at the 2008 Olympics in Beijing, China.
+In 2007, Jason Kidd participated in the FIBA Americas Championship, helping the team to earn a berth at the 2008 Olympics.

-In 2008, Jason Kidd participated in the 2008 Olympics where the team went undefeated, winning their first gold medal since the 2000 Olympics.
+In 2008, Jason Kidd participated in the 2008 Olympics where the team went undefeated, winning their first gold medal since the 2000 Olympics, earning the "Redeem Team" moniker.

-On July 5, 2009, Jason Kidd verbally committed to re-signing with the Dallas Mavericks after being heavily pursued by the New York Knicks.
+On July 5, 2009, Jason Kidd verbally committed to re-signing with the Dallas Mavericks after being heavily pursued by the New York Knicks, with the three-year deal worth over $25 million.

-On June 12, 2011, Jason Kidd won his first and only NBA championship with the Dallas Mavericks, defeating LeBron James, Dwyane Wade, Chris Bosh, and the Miami Heat.
+On June 12, 2011, Jason Kidd won his first and only NBA championship with the Dallas Mavericks, defeating the Miami Heat in the NBA Finals.

-In 2011, at age 38, Jason Kidd won his only NBA championship when the Dallas Mavericks defeated the Miami Heat in the finals.
+At age 38, in 2011, Jason Kidd won his only NBA championship when the Dallas Mavericks defeated the Miami Heat in the NBA Finals.

-On July 12, 2012, Jason Kidd signed with the New York Knicks after initially committing to re-sign with the Dallas Mavericks.
+On July 12, 2012, Jason Kidd signed with the New York Knicks on a 3-year deal after initially planning to re-sign with the Mavericks.

 On June 3, 2013, Jason Kidd announced his retirement from the NBA after 19 seasons.

-On June 12, 2013, Jason Kidd was named the head coach of the Brooklyn Nets, replacing interim coach P. J. Carlesimo.
+On June 12, 2013, Jason Kidd was named the head coach of the Brooklyn Nets, succeeding interim coach P. J. Carlesimo.

 In September 2013, Jason Kidd purchased a minority ownership stake in the Brooklyn Nets from Jay-Z.